Sets

 Sets are a way to see a portion of your Graph, and Objects you've created, based on your filtered criteria, and several secondary filters which you can customize.
 You can think of them as a live filter or query for Objects which share certain criteria - specifically, a Type or a Relation.

-2. Editing Objects Sets also provide a way to quickly edit Objects in a list View.
-You can use multi-select Objects in Sets to delete multiple Objects at once, or to batch update the Object Type.
+Sets also provide a way to quickly edit Objects in a list View.
+You can use multi-select in Sets to delete multiple Objects at once, or to batch update Relations / the Object Type of Objects.
 Any Relations added to a Set in the Relation Menu (top right), will be adopted by all new Objects created with the "+ New Object" button.